centminmod/optimise-images/readme.md

 * then echo the command you will run
 * then finally run the actual command on the directory assigned to variable `d`
 * the while read loop will repeat the previous cycle of steps for next directory found `/home/testsubdir/subdir2` and so forth until all subdirectories found are looped through.

+A more recent example of batch image optimisation for Wordpress uploaded images can be found [here](https://community.centminmod.com/posts/65241/).